intsystems/relaxit/demo/README.md

 # Demo experiments code

-In this repository, we introduce our demo code.
-The main demo code can be viewed in notebook `demo/demo.ipynb`.
-Open the notebook and run the cells.
+This repository contains our demo code for various experiments.
+The main demo code can be found in the notebook `demo/demo.ipynb`.
+Open the notebook and run the cells to see the demonstration in action.
+For additional experiments, refer to the section [Additional experiments](#experiments).
+Before starting any experiments, ensure you follow all the installation steps outlined in the [Installation](#installation) section.
-Below, in section [Additional experiments](#experiments) is an example of running additional experiments.
-To start any experiments, first go through all the installation steps from [Installation](#installation) section.

 ## Installation <a name="installation"></a>